-As marketers, we should be working with prospects the way our prospects want to be working with us.
+As marketers, we should be working with prospects the way our prospects want to be working with us and it should be reflected in our content marketing strategy.
 Today, companies are using digital marketing and apps as much as they’re using their websites.
 In some cases, the lines are so blurred that you can’t even tell them apart.

 For instance: Want to do banking?
 Click on the app, not the website.
 Want to buy something?
 You can use either the app or the website.
 Need to manage your account?
 Log into the app, as there is no website.